SSK2822/WordleInteractive/README.md

 8. **Losing Condition:**
    - If the player runs out of attempts, display a losing message along with the secret word.

+Check out a solver for the game: https://github.com/SSK2822/wordleSolver.git